 - a.
-Applicants must have identified specific site(s) or project and have site control of the property at the time of the Tier I application submission. - b.
+Applicants must have identified specific site(s) or project and have site control of the property at the time of application submission. - b.
 Sites submitted as part of an application must be used exclusively for the proposed project.
 Sites part of a larger parcel which will be delineated at a later time, must be delineated prior to closing the SC Housing loans.
 A map of the entire parcel must be provided that clearly indicates where the property lines for the subdivided project site(s) will be located. - c.
 All projects are subject to HUD regulations and all other applicable federal and state requirements. - d.
-An SRDP Application Exhibit 1 Application Tab Checklist is provided to identify the required documentation and its placement in the SRDP Tier I and Tier II Application Packages.
+An SRDP Application Exhibit 1 Application Tab Checklist is provided to identify the required documentation and its placement in the SRDP Application Packages.